zfarkas/docker_samples/3_base_containers_compose/README.md

 component.
 In this case additional components must be added to the architecture, as described in [this Medium.com article](https://medium.com/@benoittellier3/automatic-load-balancing-for-your-docker-compose-services-aa6b96f20d20).

-- Docker Compose automatically creates a network for the containers is no network is specified in `docker-compose.yml`.
+- Docker Compose automatically creates a network for the containers if no network is specified in `docker-compose.yml`.